overview/overview-local/README.md

 Overview-local runs by default in single user mode, meaning there is only one user and no logins.
 To enable logins and multiple users, add the following line to `~/overview-local/config/overview.env`

-    OVERVIEW_MULTI_USER=true
+    OV_MULTI_USER=true

 The default user and password is `admin@overviewdocs.com`.
 You should change the password immediately.
 You can create new user accounts through the Admin menu when logged in.
-The registration form on the front page won't do anything unless you [configure an SMTP server](https://github.com/overview/overview-server/wiki/Configuration).
+The registration form on the front page will by default print confirmation and password reset emails to the console, unless you [configure an SMTP server](https://github.com/overview/overview-server/wiki/Configuration).

 See also [configuration](#configuration) below.